Invoice-Generator/invoice-generator-api/README.md

-# invoice-generator-api
+# Invoice Generator API
-A public API for generating invoice PDFs
+For those times when you just need an invoice

 ## cURL Examples